SE-starshippilot/Cuda-Debug-VsCode/README.md

-# CSC3150-Cuda-Debug
+# Cuda Debugging for VSCode

-Debug CUDA programs inside VS Code
+Debug CUDA programs inside VS Code.
+Created to assist my [Operating Systems course at CUHK(SZ)](https://github.com/SE-starshippilot/CSC_3150).

 ****

 ## Why did I create this repo?

-Because configuring VS code for CUDA debug is such a 菊中之痛.
-The relevant docs are not very helpful (as of Nov 3, 2022), but after tinkering for some time I finally get it up & running.
+This repo offers an out-of-the-box experience for debugging CUDA programs inside VsCode.
+As of Nov 2022, the relevant docs are not very helpful, but after tinkering for some time I finally get it up & running.

 ## How to use this repo?

 ### Prerequisites

-You need to install the following extensions
+You need to install the following extensions:

 - C/C++
 - Nsight Visual Studio Code Edition

-Find them in the VS Code Extension Marketplace
+Find them in the VS Code Extension Marketplace.

 ### Steps